 - 2 cups whole milk kefir

 - Sauté onion, celery, and garlic in butter until vegetables begin to soften.
-Add broth, spices, and honey, and season with salt.
+Add vegetables, broth, spices, and honey, and season with salt.
 The broth should almost cover the vegetables.
 If it doesn’t, add more water as needed.

 - Cover, bring to a simmer, and cook 30 to 45 minutes or until all vegetables are very tender.
 Remove from heat and mash soup up with a potato masher until desired consistency is reached or put it through a blender or food mill as desired.
 Allow to cool 20 to 30 minutes.

 - Once soup has sufficiently cooled down, stir in milk kefir.
 Taste and adjust salt as necessary.
 Serve warm.